-The fate of “small” open source
+llms and "small" open source

-> I still believe in open source, and I’m still doing it (in fits and starts).
+Why take on additional supply chain risks adding another dependency when an LLM can likely kick out the subset of functionality needed by your own code to-order? > I still believe in open source, and I’m still doing it (in fits and starts).
 But one thing has become clear to me: the era of small, low-value libraries like blob-util is over.
 They were already on their way out thanks to Node.js and the browser taking on more and more of their functionality (see node:glob, structuredClone, etc.), but LLMs are the final nail in the coffin.
+I’ve been thinking about a similar issue myself recently as well.

 This is a fantastic prompt. "small" open source was always considered a risk when it came to software development, but a risk worth taking because of the fundamental nature of open-source, esp popular open source.
 The security stance on it was mostly - if there are enough users, it's also highly likely that there are more eyes and hence, less chances of a security vulnerability.